-Every day, we eat and drink microplastics.
-These particles are found in salt, honey, beer, and water, among other sources.
-Our consumption of microplastics has recently been confirmed by research that found microplastics in the feces of people from Europe, Russia, and Japan.
-The question now is whether the microplastics that we regularly ingest completely leave our body through the digestive system, or whether a percentage of these remains in our bodies – if these microplastics remain, could our digestive system be harmed?
-Or worse, could microplastics migrate from the intestines to the rest of our bodies?Read more
+Every day, we eat, drink and breathe microplastics.
+These plastic particles are found in seafood, salt, honey, beer, and water, among other sources.
+Our consumption of microplastics has recently been confirmed by research that found microplastics in the faeces of people from Europe, Russia, and Japan.
+The question now is whether the microplastics in food that we regularly ingest completely leave our body through the digestive system, or whether a percentage of these remain in our bodies?
+If these microplastics do in fact remain, could our digestive system be harmed?
+Or worse, could microplastics migrate from the intestines to other parts of our bodies?Read more

-To search for answers on these kinds of questions, four research projects from four universities and research institutes started in March 2019, each with a unique research question.
+To answer these questions about plastic toxicity, four research projects were started in March 2019 at four universities and research institutes, each with a unique research question:

-- Do additives found in plastic, such as plasticizers, get released into our stomachs and intestines, and do they cause damage once there?
-And is this also true for environmental pollutants that attach themselves to plastics?
+- Are the additives found in plastic, such as plasticizers, released into our stomachs and intestines, and do they cause damage once there?
+Does this also apply to environmental pollutants that adhere to plastics?
 (Dr. ir.
 Hans Bouwmeester – WUR)

-- Can plastic particles that we ingest through the consumption of shellfish (blood cockle) spread through our body, and if so, to what extent does this migration depend on the type, size, and shape of plastic?
+- Can plastic particles that we ingest through the consumption of shellfish (blood cockle) spread through our body?
+If so, is the type, size, and shape of the plastic a factor?
 (Dr. Frank van Belleghem – OU)

-- What are the consequences of systematic exposure to microplastics for our intestines, and does this exposure lead to, for example, intestinal infections?
+- What are the consequences of systematic exposure to different types of microplastics for our intestines?
+Does this exposure lead to, for example, inflammation?
 (Dr. Evita van de Steeg – TNO)

-- Are our intestines less capable of protecting us from illness as a result of our ingestion of microplastics?
+- Is our gut immune system negatively affected as a result of our ingestion of microplastics?
+Can microplastics move across the gut barrier into the blood?
 (Dr. Joost Smit – UU)

 Results of this research are expected in the fall of 2020.
 Stay tuned!